lonestar62/lonestar62/README.md

 # Howdy, I'm Rodney Whiddon – Architecting the Future of AI-Driven Infrastructure

 Welcome to my GitHub!
 I'm a passionate technologist with over **29 years** of experience across DevOps, software engineering, and large-scale digital transformation.
-I specialize in **AI automation tooling**, **workflow orchestration**, and **cloud-native architecture** — where business outcomes meet bleeding-edge tech.
+I specialize in **AI automation tooling**, **workflow orchestration**, and **cloud-native architecture** — where business outcomes meet bleeding-edge technology.

 ---